 Given the cost of medical treatment and the cost to repair vehicles, minimum liability limits are often insufficient to protect you in the case of an accident.
 Therefore, consider purchasing as much liability insurance as you can afford.
 Having insufficient liability insurance coverage could leave you exposed to personal financial exposure.

 NO-FAULT INSURANCE AND PERSONAL INJURY PROTECTION COVERAGE (“PIP”)

 Kentucky follows a no-fault auto insurance model.
-Basically, this model requires that all drivers (unless they choose to opt out) purchase no-fault insurance, which provides them benefits from their own insurance company in the event of an accident, regardless who was at fault for the accident.
+Basically, this model requires that all drivers (unless they choose to opt-out) purchase no-fault insurance, which provides the benefits from their own insurance company in the event of an accident, regardless of who was at fault for the accident.

 Personal Injury Protection (PIP) Coverage

 The most pertinent no-fault benefit in Kentucky is PIP coverage.
 Kentucky requires basic PIP coverage on all motor vehicles except motorcycles.
 Basic PIP is to be paid by the insurer of the vehicle in which the injured person is riding at the time of an accident, or a vehicle that strikes a pedestrian, regardless of who was at fault in the accident.
 So, as I often tell my clients, if you accidentally crash your car into a tree, your insurance company will owe you basic PIP coverage.
 Basic PIP provides up to $10,000 per person per accident for medical expenses, lost wages, and similar “out of pocket” costs due to an injury.
 Lost wages are further limited to $200.00 per week.
 You can purchase additional benefits, usually in increments of $10,000.00.